About

 Printmaking Workshop

 Create your own unique river-themed print in this hands-on workshop led by award-winning printmaker Fitzroy Schofield.
 No prior experience needed - just bring your curiosity, get creative, and leave with your own original artwork.
-Places are limited to 10 attendees - early bird tickets available for £8.
+Places limited to 10 participants - 1 spot remaining.

 Monday 11th May | 7pm - 8:30pm